sandip-sadhukhan/DSA_Algo_Python_Basic_Course/udacity/README.md

 ### Haimiltonian Cycle

 Traverse the graph such a way that after traversal each vertex should be traverse exactly once and your starting and ending vertex should be the same vertex.

+---

+# Technical interview

+1. Clarifying the Question - Confirm the right variant of question

+2. Confirming inputs - Make sure of the input and output signature of the algorithm, that you are using.

+3. Test Cases - Query about all the edge input cases. eg - null & empty inputs.

+4. BrainStorming - Use test cases to find the solution, need a good communication

+5. Runtime Analysis - Find the time complexity and tell interviewer before coding

+6. Coding - While writing the code, tell the purpose of the code to the interviewer (and not just read the code loud as it is)

+7. Debugging - After writing code, see if something wrong with the logic.
+And dry run the test cases.